 Director, Imaginaries Lab

-Dan Lockton is a British designer and researcher, living in Pittsburgh, PA.
-He is Assistant Professor in the School of Design at Carnegie Mellon University (2016–), Chair of Design Studies (2017–), and a Faculty Affiliate of the Scott Institute for Energy Innovation.
+Dan Lockton is a British interaction designer and researcher, living in Pittsburgh, PA.
+He is Chair of Design Studies at Carnegie Mellon University, an assistant professor in the School of Design, and a Faculty Affiliate of the Scott Institute for Energy Innovation.
 He holds a PhD in Design from Brunel University, London, an MPhil in Technology Policy from the University of Cambridge, a BSc in Industrial Design Engineering, also from Brunel, and is a Fellow of the Royal Society of Arts (2008–).

 From 2013–16, Dan worked at the Royal College of Art, London, first as a senior associate at the Helen Hamlyn Centre for Design’s Work & City and Age & Ability Labs, and then as a research tutor in Innovation Design Engineering and for other doctoral programs, supervising and advising PhD researchers.
 He remains a visiting tutor at the College.
 Previous academic appointments include research fellow in WMG’s Experiential Engineering group, at the University of Warwick, and research assistant in Environmentally Sensitive Design, Brunel University.